suraj1102/Robot-Simulation-Optimisation/README.md

 Coursework for RO3103 with Prof. Andy Ruina at Plaksha University.
 MATLAB code and write-ups by Suraj Dayma.

-Each folder has its own README with the write-up inlined.
+Each folder has its own README with the write-up linked, PDF to markdown readme tool was made by claude.

 | # | Problem | Report |
 | --- | --- | --- |